 Boeing and Northrop Grumman's Electronic Sensors and Systems Division have been leaders in airborne early warning technology for more than 30 years.
 Boeing Australia and British Aerospace Australia are Australia's most experienced aerospace contractors in the AEW&C field.
-Boeing Australia is providing system engineering and airplane modification support, and is leading the product support and ground support systems teams.
-British Aerospace Australia is providing the passive surveillance system, electronic warfare self-protect system, operational mission and mission support segment and the AEW&C support facility.
+Boeing Australia is providing system engineering and airplane modification support, and is leading the product support and ground support system teams.
+British Aerospace Australia is providing the passive surveillance system, Electronic Warfare Self-Protect system, Operational Mission and Mission Support segment and the AEW&C support facility.

-"We have unique domain and technical experience and have formed a strong project team," said Bob Roe, Boeing vice president and 737 AEW&C program manager.
+Gray added: "We have unique domain and technical experience and have formed a strong project team.